oskar2517/display-tubes/content/nixie/Dolam-LC-516/index.md

     - top-view
 ---

 The LC-516, produced by Polish tube manufacturer Dolam (later known as Unitra Dolam), is pin-compatible with and visually similar to the Soviet [IN-1 Nixie](/nixie/anod-in-1/) tube.
-However, unlike the IN-1, an early model with a relatively short lifespan, the LC-516 is mercury-doped, significantly enhancing its durability and giving its glow a subtle bluish tint.
+However, unlike the IN-1, an early model with a relatively short lifespan, the LC-516 contains small amounts of mercury, which significantly improves its longevity and gives its discharge a subtle bluish tint.
 The LC-516 features a slightly smaller glass envelope and digits compared to the IN-1; a comparison between the two is shown below.
-Additionally, Dolam manufactured a version without the phenolic base, designated as the LC-513.
+Notably, the LC-516 has a black base, which is also found in IN-1s intended for export.
+Dolam also manufactured a version without the phenolic base under the designation LC-513.

 As I am not aware of a datasheet specifically for this tube, I have provided a link to the IN-1's datasheet below.
 Since the tubes are compatible, the relevant specifications should be identical.
+The earliest samples of LC-516 I have seen were manufactured in 1971.

 **Update from 2025-05-18**